Here's the Scoop on Virtual Terminal Credit Card Processing

 What You Should Know

 Standard credit card terminals are a must-have in certain settings, but some business models are flourishing without the need for them.
-Certain types of small retail businesses for example, can operate smoothly without a terminal or POS system.
+Certain types of small retail businesses, for example, can operate smoothly without a terminal or POS system.
 Particularly those that don’t regularly process a high volume of payments, or that don’t have a brick and mortar location.
 Seasonal kiosks, and street vendors fall into that category.
-Some small online businesses are also using virtual terminals with success.
+Some small online merchants are also using virtual terminals with success.
 Since there isn’t a need (or ability) to physically swipe a card when making sales online, it's becoming more and more popular among e-commerce retailers and service providers.
 It's also been used by merchants who take credit cards over the phone or through mail orders.

 Convenience and Options to Grow Your Business

-Computers have made it possible for us to make money and stay connected at any hour of the day, which means that if you're on the move, you can still take care of processing through an easily managed application.
+Computers have made it possible for us to make money and stay connected at any hour of the day, which means that if you're on the move, you can still take care of credit card processing through an easily managed application.
 Not only can you work from anywhere you can access the internet, but you can also offer options you may not have been able to before, like international currency acceptance, and recurring billing.
 Virtual terminals can print or email receipts and generate reports, so you can view daily details, or even track trends over time.
 It’s also common for small businesses with slightly higher volume to purchase a card reader as an add-on to the virtual terminal when sales increase.

 Does it Matter Which One I Use?